 Why is West Wycombe owned by the National Trust?

 West Wycombe is a rare gem, one that has been under the care of the National Trust since the 1940s.
-The centrepiece of the village is its grandiose Palladian mansion house, decked out with the most theatrical and Italianate ornamental features throughout the house and gardens.
-The Dashwood Family are the most notable residents of the house, playing a key role in preserving the village’s historic architecture, quaint cottages, and the magnificent West Wycombe Park (which is closed until April 2025).
-However, the history of the area stretches back even further!
+The centrepiece of the village is its grandiose Palladian mansion house, decked out with the most theatrical and Italianate ornamental features both in at the house and in its gardens.

 The Dashwoods are most famously recognised by Francis Dashwood’s notorious Hellfire Club, an exclusive club for high society that would meet in the nearby caves (which you can still visit, but are not owned by the National Trust).